-RANGE SAFETY LIMITATIONS YOU ARE RESPONSIBLE FOR SAFE PLACE, SAFE PRACTICE, SAFE EQUIPMENT & SAFE PERSON!
-8 8 Minimum engagement Minimum engagement distance, No firing from distances shorter than 100 distance Yards forward of the main firing point.
-9 9 Maximum engagement 200 rds. distance 10 0 Range template This will at all times be controlled by Range Control, information will be given controller by Range Control when required on any restrictions on any firing distances limitations and any other such issues on adjacent Ranges.
-11 11 Cross lane firing There is to be no cross lane firing on the range.
-12 2 Air sentry Due to the ADH being 500ft, when firing 7.62mm (ADH 750ft) the RCO is to double as the air sentry.
+RANGE SAFETY LIMITATIONS YOU ARE RESPONSIBLE FOR SAFE PLACE, TE PRACTICE, SAFE FOUIPMENT & SAFE PERSO

+SAFE PRACTICE, SAFE EQUIPMENT & SAFE PERSON!
+8 Minimum engagement Minimum engagement distance, No firing from distances shorter than 500 distance Yards forward of the main firing point 9 Maximum engagement 1000ds distance 10 Range template controller by Range Control when required on any restrictions on any firing distances limitations and any other such issues on adjacent Ranges.
+11 Cross lane firing There is to be no cross lane firing on the range.
+12 Air sentry Due to the ADH being 500ft, when firing 7.62mm (ADH 750ft) the RCO is to double as the air sentry.
 If an aircraft enters the RDA below 750ft, the RCO is to check fire.
 If the RCO is in doubt of the aircraft height, check fire.
+POLICY ۲ OU ARE RESPONSIBLE FOR SAFE PLACE, SAFE PRACTICE, SAFE EQUIPMENT & SAFE PERSON!
+13 General • The RCO is to ensure that the Safe System of Training is in place.
+If any part of your plan is outside the Safe System of Training, you are to risk assess and obtain a 2 dispensation.
+The range is to be conducted in accordance with the relevant authoritative documents.
+When a RASP is required (see para 15 below) • Details of the Exercise Director and the Senior Planning Officer are to be shown on the MoD Form 906.
+(In remarks column K) These range orders are to be read in conjunction with the mandatory publications for the weapons, ammunition and practices to be fired on the range.
+Where a contradiction exists from the mandatory publications these orders are to take precedence.